 Franklin & Company

-Franklin & Company is a pop-up style antique collective is a must-stop for serious collectors.
-They’re is only open six days a month, creating a can’t-miss atmosphere with every opening.
+This pop-up style antique collective is a must-stop for serious collectors.
+Franklin & Company is only open six days a month, creating a can’t-miss atmosphere with every opening.
 Their dedicated group of sellers has a keen eye for high-quality furniture, artwork, textiles, and imaginative collectibles.

 Follow them on Facebook for the latest updates on open dates and hours.